realmocaccino/jauntyslider/README.md

 If you're using Bower, jQuery is already included in the json file as a component of the project.

 ## Install
-In order to be able to use Jauntyslider, include the javascript file in the Head section of your page:
+In order to be able to use Jauntyslider, include the css and javascript files in the Head section of your page:

 ```javascript
 <script src="css/jauntyslider.min.css"></script>